 Early History of the O'Reagan family

-This web page shows only a small excerpt of our O'Reagan research.Another 249 words (18 lines of text) covering the year 1172 is included under the topic Early O'Reagan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Reagan research.Another 137 words (10 lines of text) covering the years 1172 and 1172 are included under the topic Early O'Reagan History in all our PDF Extended History products and printed products wherever possible.

 O'Reagan Spelling Variations

 One explanation for the many variations is that scribes and church officials frequently spelled the name as it sounded: an imprecise method at best.
 Understandably then, various spellings of the surname O'Reagan were found in the many archives researched.
 These included Reagan, Regan, O'Regan, O'Reagan and others.

 Early Notables of the O'Reagan family (pre 1700)